qbicsoftware/statistics-cli/README.md

 The retrieved data is stored in a YAML file using SnakeYAML.
 For details on the YAML format, see here: https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml.
 For details on SnakeYAML, see here: https://bitbucket.org/asomov/snakeyaml.

-Furthermore, classes are shared between this tool and the visualization portlet (https://github.com/qbicsoftware/qbic-statistics).
+Furthermore, classes are shared between this tool and the visualization portlet (https://github.com/qbicsoftware/statistics-portlet).
-The shared code is incorporated as a submodule.
-The submodules repo can be found here: https://github.com/qbicsoftware/qbic-statistics-core.
+The shared code is incorporated as a dependency.
+The repo can be found here: https://github.com/qbicsoftware/statistics-plugin.

 ## Config File format